-We sat on a bench and had our picnic there, while we waited for 6 of our friends (including one of my other closest friends Juraj, from Prague) to show up and accompany us on a tour into only some of 1,441 dizzyingly extravagant rooms of the palace.
+We sat on a bench and had our picnic there, while we waited for 6 of our friends to show up and accompany us on a tour into only some of 1,441 dizzyingly extravagant rooms of the palace.
 I have many more friends in Europe than I do in the United States and in general, they tend to be much closer friends.
 I have the kind of humor where I become jokingly patriotic about America when I’m in Europe.
 I love to tease my European friends about the problems with “their countries”.
 When in truth, even though there are some very “American” things about me as well as some things I absolutely adore about America compared to other countries, I resonate more with Europe, especially the more Latin cultures of Europe.
-My sense of belonging is greater and leaving makes my heart ache.
+My sense of belonging is greater and as you know from previous blogs, leaving makes my heart ache.

 We ran out of time winding our way through the palace and had to drive back to the apartment to change into proper clothes for the talk I was to give that night.
 We all made our way through the chilly security process at the UN compound.
-I gave my talk in a small room there in front of a group of people who have tried to dedicate their life to making a difference.
+I gave my talk there in front of a group of people who have tried to dedicate their life to making a difference.
 Like most government organizations I have mixed feelings about the UN.
 And this visit, where I got to actually briefly observe the organization and people belonging to it in process, has intensified that polarity of feelings.
 The vast majority of the people there loved the discussion.
 I found them to be open and intelligent both mentally and emotionally… Game Changers.
 But there was one man in the audience who did not share the welcoming sentiment.
-My presence infuriated him and during the discussion, he took the microphone and proceeded to challenge my credibility and expertise and tell me that people who listen to me need “professional help”.
-Not understanding that I prefer to cut to the root of whatever is causing someone to suffer (whether or not it seems to relate directly to the question being posed) he told me that I just manipulate and confuse people to prove my points and refuse to even answer the questions people ask.
-After he lost control of the microphone, he continued to shake his head at everything I said and demonstratively tell the woman sitting next to him about all his disagreements with me.
+My presence infuriated him and during the discussion, he took the microphone.
+After someone else in the room fought him off of the microphone, he continued to shake his head at everything I said and demonstratively tell the woman sitting next to him about all his disagreements with me.
 It is an absolute wonder that he stayed in the room.
-I’d love to pretend that my ego did not react.
-But it did.
-I was very upset and had to breathe my way through the insult and continue to lead the group.
 It was the equivalent of trying to sing an opera while someone in the audience is booing.
-Regardless of my ability to cognitively understand his perspective, it affected my confidence.
-His energy stained the overall feeling flavor of the group.
-I left the talk feeling like I needed to regroup.
-The interaction was somewhat ironic because it related to what I had already decided is the dominant negative vibration in Vienna.
+Regardless of my ability to cognitively understand his perspective, his energy stained the overall feeling flavor of the group.

 Energy Diagnosis of Vienna: